mistweaverco/bafa.nvim/README.md

 A minimal BufExplorer alternative for lazy people for your favorite editor.

-Bafa is swahili for "buffer".
+Bafa is swahili for "buffer."

 It allows you to quickly switch between buffers and delete them.